rahulgithubral/DataPilotX/README.md

 The system:

-Selects the latest dataset (or specified one)
+Selects the latest dataset (or a specified one)

-Sends context-aware prompt to the LLM
+Sends a context-aware prompt to the LLM

 Receives structured output: